frederic-perez/AmE-dictionary/data/dictionary.md

 __relief__ _n_ :three::hammer: _Iran continues to insist on instant and total relief from sanctions._ _Monetary relief._ _Stress relief._
 __relieve__ _v_ _Dave had been relieved of his duties._
 __reliever__
 __relinquish__ _v_ :seven: If you relinquish something, you let it go.
 You relinquish control of the army when you resign as general.
-You relinquish your plan to sneak into town when your parents find out what's going on. _To relinquish the throne._
+You relinquish your plan to sneak into town when your parents find out what’s going on. _To relinquish the throne._
 __relish<sup>1</sup>__ _n_ :four: __1__ Great enjoyment. _Syn_ enjoy, delight in, love, like, adore, be pleased by _Harvey seems to relish fame._ __2__ A condiment eaten with plain food to add flavor. _Aunts were canning peaches and zucchini relish._
 __relish<sup>2</sup>__ _v_ :five: __1__ Enjoy greatly. __2__ _archaic_ Make pleasant to the taste; add relish to.
 __relocate__ _v_ _They plan to relocate to Denver soon._